-For most small businesses, a business checking account is a good place to start.
-Once you’ve started making sales and spending money on business expenses, consider opening a business checking account.
+For most small businesses, a business transaction account is a good place to start.
+Ideally, before you start making sales and spending money on business expenses, consider opening a business transaction account.

-A business checking account generally allows you to do all the basic financial tasks you need to operate your business:
+A business transaction account allows you to do all the basic financial tasks you need to operate your business:

 - Transfer or receive money electronically.